 Since requiem masses were votive masses—masses of special intent—they were paid for with stipends that went to the priest who offered the mass.
 Martin Luther called this the “traffic in masses.”
 All Souls’ Day was abolished by Protestants, along with the belief in Purgatory, indulgences, and the offering of all votive masses.

 All Saints’ Day remained on Anglican and on some Lutheran calendars.
-The reformers were concerned, of course, about the cult of the saints.
+The reformers were also concerned, of course, about the cult of the saints.
 So they taught that we shouldn’t pray to the saints, but they affirmed that the saints pray for us.
 So we could sing the litany of the saints in which we ask the various saints by name to “pray for us.”
 As to the state of the faithful departed, Lutherans believed that they rest in Jesus until the resurrection of the dead and at the last judgment are covered by the righteousness of Christ.
 So we may pray for the faithful departed, reminding God to remember them and his promise given to them in Holy Baptism.

 In modern Protestant practice All Saints’ Day has actually absorbed the function of All Souls’ Day by providing an opportunity to remember the faithful departed in the parish family.
 Long lists of names are included in the intercessions.
 Candles are lighted as their names are read.
 This is much more an all souls practice than an all saints practice.

-I promoted this practice when I was a parish pastor.
+I also promoted this practice when I was a parish pastor.
 But it has had the unintended and unfortunate consequence of overshadowing the jubilant celebration of all the saints in light—of joining our praise with that of “the glorious company of apostles,” “the noble fellowship of prophets,” “the white robed army of martyrs” who are itemized in the great canticle Te Deum laudamus (“We praise you, O God”).

 There would seem to be good reason to separate All Saints from All Souls.
 All Saints’ Day remembers the heroes of the faith.
-All Souls’ Day remembers our own departed family members and faithful departed of the local church.
+All Souls’ Day remembers our own departed family members and the faithful departed of the local church.
 Each category would receive its own due recognition.
 All Saints’ Day celebrates the connection between the church militant and the church triumphant.
 All Souls’ Day provides a memorial day for our beloved dead.
 It’s the day on which the congregation remembers those in the parish who have died during the previous year.
 It’s the day on which worshipers may light a candle in memory of their beloved dead.

 How would this work liturgically?
 Ideally, All Saints’ Day would be observed on November 1.
 All Souls’ Day would then be observed, if not on November 2, then on the Sunday following All Saints.
 If All Saints’ Day is transferred to the following Sunday then (as the question somewhat jokingly suggests) All Souls’ Day would be observed on the second Sunday in November.
 This Sunday might be combined with the observance on November 11 of what used to be called Armistice Day and is now Veterans’ Day.
 Included in the prayers for the faithful departed would be those who gave their lives in the service of their country.
 Readings for the Liturgy would be a First Lesson from the Old Testament, psalm, Second Lesson from the New Testament and Gospel selected from the readings listed in the Order for the Burial of the Dead.

 This pushes the commemoration of the faithful departed further into November.
-We might note that in Hispanic practice All Saints’ Day launches an entire month of the dead.
+We might note, however, that in Hispanic practice All Saints’ Day launches an entire month of the dead.
 It is really an extension of All Saints’ Eve, All Saints’ Day, and All Souls’ Day as families come together to remember deceased family members, pray for them, celebrate with the favorite foods of the departed, and arrange memorabilia such as photos and mementos in family homes and in parish churches.
 The Day of the Dead is a public holiday in Mexico with parades and fiestas.